iteratec/mate-matrix/README.md

 We use the LedControl Library and provide a facade for it.
 The library is available via [Github](https://github.com/wayoda/LedControl).
 Documentation can be found on [the libraries Adruino Playgroud page](http://playground.arduino.cc/Main/LedControl)

+## Serial communication
+You can read the serial output and send input to the arduino as described [in this blogpost](http://playground.arduino.cc/Interfacing/LinuxTTY)

 ![Ongoing Development Snapshot](img/matematrix.jpg)